-During 'Getting Down to Work' week (week 3 of Semester 1) Good Start will show students how to take their studies seriously, be responsible for their own learning and succeed while studying at third level.
+The focus of Good Start during your third week will be on 'Getting Down to Work', showing students how to take their studies seriously, be responsible for their own learning and succeed while studying at third level.

 The main aim of going to college is to come out the other side with a degree so this week Good Start will collaborate with Academic Success Coaching, CIT Library, ALC and Student Services to offer study tips, learning tips, advice from successful students and exam tips (with competitions and activities supporting the use of supports available to students).
 This week also looked at how to be more independent and responsible for your own learning.